IHE/HIE-Whitepaper/README.md

 #### 8.1.5.3 Dutch COVID-19 Portal

 As the first wave of the COVID-19 pandemic hit, the Dutch hospitals were quickly flooded with patients.
 In several hospitals that soon lead to a shortage of ICU bed capacity.
 The Dutch government set up a national control center to coordinate the spreading of patients across hospitals in The Netherlands.
-To exchange radiology images and reports as well as other information for patients being transferred, Philips set up a COVID-19 Portal.
+To exchange radiology images and reports as well as other information for patients being transferred, Phillips set up a COVID-19 Portal.
 Within the first two weeks of that IHE XDS based information exchange infrastructure being available, virtually all the Dutch hospitals were using it.
 The portal uses an IHE BPPC based consent mechanism that enables a sending hospital to specify which receiving hospital can access a patient’s record.
 This mechanism allows hospitals to use a sharing-type infrastructure as opposed to a peer-to-peer information exchange, while staying compliant with Dutch privacy regulations.

 More [information is available here](https://www.ihe.net/wp-content/uploads/2020/04/Netherlands_COVID-case-study_edits_4.24.20.pdf).